 - Public Policy, Family Law and Family Life Education

 - Biblical Perspectives

 - Critical Analysis and Research Writing

-View the program requirements and layout, course descriptions, and to learn more about the Bachelor of Arts in Family Life Education program and the 24-hour family life education minor, at Spring Arbor University in the Family Relations Education catalog.
+View the program requirements and layout, course descriptions, and to learn more about the Bachelor of Arts in Family Life Education program and the 24-hour family life education minor, at Spring Arbor University in the undergraduate course catalog.

 Sample Course Layout

 |Critical Analysis & Research Writing||6|

 |Academic Planning Week||1|